leinaxd/NOTES/digital_image_processing/Lecture_11/readme.md

 Note.
 Derivative <-> Code invariance

 ### Polygon fitting algorithm
+- Find triangles, rectangles, polygons in the picture
 - instead of following indivual pixels, we want to match pixels with a parametrized line
 - Convert from RGB to vector image